SaFaUU/SaFaUU/README.md

 - 👋 Hi, I’m Safa Asgar
 - 🖥️ I am a Computer Science Undergraduate.
 - 👀 I’m interested in Web Development, Machine Learning, and Art.
-- 🌱 I’m currently learning Prisma ORM, Three JS for Web, and Transformers in Machine Learning.
+- 🌱 I’m currently learning Framer Motion, Three JS for Web, and Transformers in Machine Learning.
 - 📫 You can reach me at safaasgar58@gmail.com